Okmeque1/software/PythonSoft/COMPTEST.md

 GUI-PWD.PY - ≈ SOFTFAIL - Would work if you somehow get tkinter working on Python 2.7.0.0

-ERROR GENERATOR.PY - ≈ SOFTFAIL - Would work if you somehow get tkinter working on Python 2.7.0.0
+error generator.py - ≈ SOFTFAIL - Would work if you somehow get tkinter working on Python 2.7.0.0

 ## TRINKET.IO